 In 2015, Aswath Damodaran at Forbes did a complete valuation of the Star Wars brand.
 This included movies, merchandising, theme parks, books, games, the whole wack — all of it — but let’s just focus on the box office projections.

 Aswath projected that the second movie in the Star Wars Saga trilogy would gross $2.08B.
 He called it Star Wars VIII.

 Now, I can hear you screaming again: “What does this one guy know about Star Wars?”

 Look closer.
 See what his projections were for both The Force Awakens (Star Wars VII) and Rogue One?
 He was off by $70M and $30M, respectively.
 That’s amazing.

-So the box office gross is already off by ~$800M.
+So according to the projections by Forbes, the box office gross is already off by ~$800M.

 Wall Street Is Starting To Grumble